Greece Moments Greece Moments

 Crystal clear water at Ag.
 Stefanos

-Benches invite you to linger on Agios Stefanos Beach and two taverns serve tasty home cooking, which Tavern Aroudou (Hint!) even right by the sea.
-The wind-protected bay is very popular with sailors and is the eponymous Church of Agios Stefanos on the east bank is a nice photo motif.
+Benches invite you to linger on Agios Stefanos Beach, and two taverns serve tasty home cooking — with Tavern Aroudou (highly recommended!) sitting right by the sea.
+The wind-protected bay is very popular with sailors, and the eponymous church of Agios Stefanos on the east bank makes for a lovely photo opportunity.

 Agios Stefanos Aroudou Taverne Kythnos